- If the new fence or wall borders or adjoins a public highway used for vehicles you may need planning permission if it is higher than 1 metre.

 It is largely due to the Occupiers’ Liability Acts that residents tend to use prickly shrubs to deter fence climbing as these naturally growing defenders are outside the legislation.

-Please do not rely on this page as buiulding or planning permission advice.
-You are responisble for your own adherence to planning guideliines and building regulations.
+Please do not rely on this page or our website or any communications or documents from Besgara as building or planning permission advice or guidance.
+You are responisble for your own adherence to planning and guideliines and building regulations.
 This page may not keep up to date with any changes in regulation so please be sure to consult the appropriate government department or agency to check that your intended or desired railings will conform to the planning and building regulations for your property.
+See our terms and conditions for more details.

 The above references to Acts of Parliament are only parts of the full Acts.
 If you want to read them in full (and you may need to) please follow this link This link also gives you access to legislation in Northern Ireland, Scotland and Wales.